wmde/wikibase-release-pipeline/development/README.md

 ../wbs down
 ```

 `wbs up --build` builds every WBS product image from the current checkout, selects the local-image Compose override, and starts the Suite without pulling published product images.
-After the initial build, `../wbs up --local-images` starts those existing images without rebuilding.
-Use `../wbs up --update` without either development option to update and start the configured published images.
+Use `../wbs up --update` without the development option to update and start the configured published images.

 When the repository-root `.env` is missing or incomplete, interactive `wbs up` resumes the command-line configurator.
 Existing values become prompt defaults and existing passwords can be retained without displaying them.
-With `--build` or `--local-images`, the configurator supplies local host, administrator, and database defaults for values that are still missing.
+An existing `.env` remains the configuration base; template values are used only when creating a new configuration.
+With `--build`, the configurator supplies local host, administrator, and database defaults for values that are still missing.

+The checkout-local lifecycle commands are currently an internal, experimental development interface.
+They are intentionally not documented as an end-user operations feature yet.

 The current local profile uses `wikibase.test` and `query.wikibase.test`.
 The configurator prints the hosts-file entry needed when those names do not already resolve locally.
 Local DNS and certificate handling remain separate from image and lifecycle selection.